The Worst Dish You Should Never Order at an Italian Restaurant

 So what should you avoid ordering?

 We checked in with Amy Tao, MS, of Based Wellness to educate us on the worst possible dish you should never order at an Italian restaurant.
 While she recommends eliminating sausage from pasta or pizza dishes and avoiding starters like mozzarella sticks and fried calamari because of the high sodium and fat content, the nutritionist says there is one popular dish you should really stay away from at an Italian restaurant.
 Additionally, there's another problematic ingredient lurking on Italian restaurant menus you'll want to steer clear of as well.
+(And while you're making healthier choices, be sure to stock up on The 7 Healthiest Foods to Eat Right Now!)

 Without further ado, the worst dish you should never order at an Italian restaurant is…